 If your child develops symptoms of coronavirus (COVID-19), they should get a PCR test and remain at home at least until the result is known.
-If negative, the child can end self-isolation; if positive, the child should isolate until at least 10 days after their symptoms appeared.
+It may also be useful for them to get an LFD test as well.
+If the PCR test is negative, the child can end self-isolation; if positive, the child should isolate until at least 10 days after their symptoms appeared.
 Symptoms of coronavirus (COVID-19) are a new, continuous cough, or a high temperature, or a loss of, or change in, their normal sense of taste or smell (anosmia).
 If the child has a positive test result but do not have symptoms, they should stay at home and self-isolate for 10 days from the date the positive test was taken.
 This isolation period will be extended if they go on to develop symptoms by counting 10 full days from the day following their symptom onset.
 Anyone with symptoms will be eligible for a PCR test (the normally available test type) and this can be arranged via Get a free PCR test to check if you have coronavirus (COVID-19) - GOV.UK (www.gov.uk) or by calling 119.